Colin Blumenau

-Since 2012 he has resumed a freelance career as well as being the Artistic Director of The Production Exchange, a charity that encompasses an artists’ agency, production company, and mentoring service working across all creative media.
-It is committed to the personal and professional development of creative practitioners at every stage of their careers.
+Since 2012, Blumenau has resumed a freelance career as well as being the Artistic Director of The Production Exchange.
 The current chair is the BBC’s political correspondent, Ione Wells.

 Recent production credits include On the Ropes at the Park Theatre in 2023, and You Are Going to Die at Southwark Playhouse in 2024.

-Under the pseudonym of Daniel O'Brien he is a prolific writer of work for the stage and his pantomime scripts have been performed annually in a number of theatres notably at The Riverfront Arts Centre in Newport, Wales, Sutton Coldfield Town Hall and the Theatre Royal, Wakefield.
+Under the pseudonym of Daniel O'Brien, Blumenau writes scripts for both the stage and pantomimes, many of which have been performed in a number of theatres, notably at The Riverfront Arts Centre in Newport, Wales, Sutton Coldfield Town Hall and the Theatre Royal, Wakefield.

 In 2020, Blumenau shared his memories of working on the first three series of The Bill for the book Witness Statements.
 He has also recorded two video commentaries for The Bill Podcast Patreon Channel, where he was also reunited with eight of his Sun Hill co-stars for a three-part Zoom reunion.

 Blumenau has more recently returned to screen acting, featuring in the Blumhouse horror You Should Have Left, and guest-starring in an episode of EastEnders.
 In March 2023, he portrayed Dr Jerry Sutherland in an episode of the BBC soap opera Doctors.
-He also featured in the pilot episode of the BBC's Daddy Issues.
+He also had a minor role in the pilot episode of the BBC's Daddy Issues.

+Personal life

+He and his casting director wife Debbie O'Brien have three sons who have all also become actors; Dan, Jack, and Harry.